vijay120/DistributedYahtzee/readme.txt

 If you are inserting us in a competition with other players, please pick yahtzee_player1.
 Or both.
 My money's on player1 though.

+See Testing.yaml for further instructions on how you can test our code.
+See data_structures.yaml for information on our internal protocol.

 Reflections:

 This assignment was longer than expected, and we expected it to be long.